 - do not include lengthy scientific or technical descriptions

-Please email your application with "Kalenian Award Proposal" in the subject line, attach your proposal, and send to: Gina Betti at email@example.com.
+Please email your proposal with "Kalenian Award Proposal" as the subject line to: Gina Betti at email@example.com.

 Proposals will be reviewed by judges with professional business backgrounds and sensitivity to confidentiality.
 Selection of the award recipient will be based on some or all of the following criteria: